Have a Cuppa Tea

 Tea when the weather's fine!

-Though it was never a single in either the United Kingdom or the United States, it does remain a fan favourite.
+Though it was never a single in either the United Kingdom or the United States, it was released as a single in Angola.
 It was an occasional feature of the Kinks live act of the early 1970s, and was also performed live by the group on the BBC TV show The Old Grey Whistle Test in January 1972.

 The song was covered by Great Big Sea for their 2010 album Safe Upon the Shore.